turnermike/laravel-docker-bootstrap/README.md

 ```

 ## Webpack
-The task running in use.
-Used for SASS/JS autoprefixing, source maps and minification.
+The task runner in use.
+Used for SASS/JS autoprefixing, source maps, image optimization and code minification.

 ### Development
 Watches files for changes.
 Uses source maps and expanded code.